SoftwareAG/c8y-docs/src/render/guides/reference/rest-implementation/rest-usage.html.md

 ### <a name="paging"></a>Query result paging for users with restricted access

-If user has no global role for reading data from API resource but rather [inventory roles](/guides/users-guide/administration/managing-permissions#inventory) for reading only particular documents there are some differences in query result paging:
+If a user does not have a global role for reading data from the API resource but rather has [inventory roles](/guides/users-guide/administration/managing-permissions#inventory) for reading only particular documents there are some differences in query result paging:

--   In some circumstances response may contain less than pageSize elements though there is more data in database accessible for the user.
+-   In some circumstances the response may contain less than pageSize elements though there is more data in the database accessible for the user.

--   In some circumstances "next" and "prev" links may appear in response though there is no more data in database accessible for the user.
+-   In some circumstances "next" and "prev" links may appear in the response though there is no more data in the database accessible for the user.

--   Property "currentPage" of response does not contain page number but offset of next element not yet processed by querying mechanism.
+-   The property "currentPage" of the response does not contain the page number but the offset of the next element not yet processed by the querying mechanism.

-The above behavior is due to the fact that querying mechanism is iterating maximally over 10 * max(pageSize, 100) documents per request and stop even if it can not be collected full page of data accessible for the user.
-If next page is requested querying mechanism starts iteration where it finished the previous time.
+The above behavior results from the fact that the querying mechanism is iterating maximally over 10 * max(pageSize, 100) documents per request and stops though the full page of data accessible for the user could not be collected.
+When the next page is requested the querying mechanism starts the iteration where it finished the previous time.